Three-Day Workshops/Seminars—Run Wed, Thur, and Fri pm. Cost $900 (Includes panels & evening readings, lunch & dinner)

 with Marilyn Taylor

-Marilyn L. Taylor, former Poet Laureate of the state of Wisconsin (2009 and 2010) and the city of Milwaukee (2004 and 2005), is the author of six poetry collections.
-Her award-winning poems and essays have appeared in many anthologies and journals, including Poetry, American Scholar, Measure, Able Muse, Poemeleon, Light, Ted Kooser's "American Life in Poetry" column, and in the Random House anthology titled Villanelles.
-She has also been awarded First Place in contests sponsored by The Atlanta Review, Passager, The Ledge, Dogwood, and the GSU Review.
-Marilyn taught poetry and poetics for fifteen years at the University of Wisconsin-Milwaukee and served for five years as a Contributing Editor for THE WRITER magazine, where her widely-read "Poet to Poet" column on the craft of poetry appeared bimonthly.
+Marilyn L. Taylor, former Poet Laureate of the state of Wisconsin and the city of Milwaukee, is the author of six poetry collections.
+Her award-winning poems and essays have appeared in many anthologies and journals, including Poetry, American Scholar, Measure, Able Muse, Rhino, Light, Ted Kooser's "American Life in Poetry" column, and in the Random House anthology titled Villanelles.
+She won the Margaret Ried Award for poetry in forms from Winning Writers. and was awarded First Place in contests sponsored by The Atlanta Review, Passager, The Ledge, Dogwood, and the GSU Review.
+Taylor taught poetry and poetics for fifteen years at the University of Wisconsin-Milwaukee and served for five years as a Contributing Editor for THE WRITER magazine, where her widely-read "Poet to Poet" column appeared bimonthly.
 She currently facilitates independent poetry workshops and presentations in communities throughout Wisconsin and elsewhere, and through the University of Wisconsin-Madison's Division of Continuing Studies and Lawrence University's Bjorklunden Seminar Center in Baileys Harbor, Wisconsin.

 with Jon Tribble

-Jon Tribble's first collection of poems, Natural State, was published by Glass Lyre Press in 2016.
-His second collection of poems, And There Is Many a Good Thing, will be published by Salmon Poetry in 2017.
-His poems have appeared in print journals and anthologies, including Ploughshares, Poetry, Crazyhorse, Quarterly West, and The Jazz Poetry Anthology, and online at The Account, Prime Number, and storySouth.
+Jon Tribble's newest collection of poems, God of the Kitchen from Glass Lyre Press, is about the experiences and culture of working at Kentucky Fried Chicken as a teenager in the late 1970s.
+He is also the author of Natural State (Glass Lyre Press, 2016.) and And There Is Many a Good Thing (Salmon Poetry, 2017).
+His poems have appeared in print journals and anthologies, including Ploughshares, Poetry, Crazyhorse, Quarterly West, and The Jazz Poetry Anthology, and online at storySouth, The Blue Mountain Review, and Vox Populi.
 He teaches at Southern Illinois University Carbondale, where he is the managing editor of Crab Orchard Review and the series editor of the Crab Orchard Series in Poetry published by SIU Press.